Everything You Need To Know About The Deadly Coronavirus Outbreak

-On Monday, the Chinese government confirmed human-to-human transmission of a new coronavirus, raising the likelihood that it could spread quickly and widely as the Lunar New Year begins.
-Authorities in China announced a considerable increase in the number of confirmed cases of the potentially fatal respiratory virus to more than 300 ahead of the highest traffic travel season in the country.
+On Monday, the Chinese government confirmed human-to-human transmission of a new 'coronavirus', raising the likelihood that it could spread quickly and widely as the Chinese New Year approaches.
+Authorities in China announced a considerable increase in the number of confirmed cases of the potentially fatal respiratory virus to more than 300 during the highest traffic travel season in the country.

 So far, six people have died from coronavirus, a number which doubled just in the last two days.
-Thailand and Japan have each identified three cases that can be linked to recent travel from China and South Korea confirmed its first case on Monday, too.
+Thailand and Japan have each identified three cases that can be linked to recent travel from China.
+South Korea confirmed its first case on Monday, too.

 Advertisement